sdamolini/sdamolini.github.io/_posts/_old/2021-01-23-VGGFace2 Facial Recognition using a 4-CNN Siamese Network with Quadruplet Loss.md

 <a id="Deployment-on-AWS"></a>
 ## 5.7.
 Deployment on AWS

 The app is deployed on an Amazon Web Services (AWS) t2.micro EC2 instance, running Ubuntu 18.04.
 This server comes at no cost for one year, as part of the Amazon free tier (maybe that makes up for my massive spending on Amazon.com in the last ten years?
 Not even close).
-See https://aws.amazon.com/free/ for more info.
+See <a href="https://aws.amazon.com/free/" target="_blank">aws.amazon.com</a> for more info.

 The app is deployed using Flask [8].